eldoy/eldoy-site/README.md

-# Eldoy site
+# Eldøy Projects web site
 This is the web site found at [eldoy.com](https://eldoy.com)

-This is very awesome!
+We do anything related to web development and applications.